Skip to main content

 Prerequisites

-Install Rust and add the WASM target:1.
-Create the project structure
+Install Rust and add the WASM target:

-Create a new crate underchannels-src/ (or another location) with this layout:
+Create a new crate under channels-src/ (or another location) with this layout:

 2. Configure Cargo.toml